 Cash application is an integral part of a business’s accounts receivable (AR) management and is essential for maintaining financial stability.

-The process involves applying customer payments to the respective invoices, helping to ensure a business’s books are accurate and up-to-date.
+The process of applied cash involves applying customer payments to the respective invoices, helping to ensure a business’s books are accurate and up-to-date.

 This article will explore the nature of cash application, including its importance and the process behind it.